 Impact Sound Works are the creators of this plug-in and it is pretty awesome.
-Founded in 2008; it instantly became one of my go-tos for when I needed some serious metal guitars.
+Founded in 2008; it instantly became one of my go-to’s for when I needed some serious metal guitars.

-Shreddage 3 has been long awaited and for good reason; it seriously shreds.
+Shreddage 3 has been long-awaited and for good reason; it seriously shreds.
 If you listen to the samples, you will find yourself actually thinking that your listening to some of your favorite classic metal bands.

 For metal, this easily one of the currently available.
-It’s rather new and the technology and sounds it brings show that.
+It’s rather new and the technology and sounds it brings present that.
 I am a big fan of the clean tone on some the presets.
 I feel the human dynamics in it even though it’s a plug-in and that’s something that is very hard to capture.

 What I Like